Nagendra1997/mesibo-documentation/livestreaming.md

 - A callback function `on_stream` where you will be notified of the stream
 - A callback function `on_status` whre you will be notified when the mute status changes, there is a change in quality of the stream,etc

-For example, if the ID of the HTML element where the video will be displayed is `video-stream` then, we call as follows:
+For example, if the ID of the HTML element where the video will be displayed is `video-stream` then, we can connect to the call as follows:
 ```javascript
 function subscribe(p){
 	p.call(null, 'video-stream', on_stream, on_status);